 Getting Married During Social Distancing

-Getting married during quarantine?
-Here are some ideas to make it great despite current events
+Planning a mini wedding during the pandemic?
+Here are some ideas to make it great

 Times are strange.
-We’ve gone from full lockdown to everything-goes and everything in between in the span of just a few months.
+We’ve gone from full lockdown to everything goes - and everything in between - in the span of just a few months.
 Major life events have been postponed or cancelled entirely, from graduations and birthday parties to funerals and weddings.
 If you had a wedding planned during this crazy time you may be left wondering what you’re going to do.
-Jordan Jack is here to help you navigate these uncharted waters with tips and ideas for getting married during the days of social distancing.
+Jordan Jack is here to help you navigate these uncharted waters with tips and ideas for planning a small wedding during the days of social distancing.

 Timing Is Everything